dotku/tech/README.md

 ## Todos

-- [ ] I need find a blog system to deprecated Jekyll and ... there are just so many ...
+- [ ] I need find a blog system to deprecated Jekyll and... there are just so many... :joy: